cloudnativetrainings/trainings/k1_fundamentals/10_addons-sc-and-restic-etcd-backup/README.md

 # 2. Restic Backup for etcd Snapshots

 Next we want to create a dedicated backup for our etcd database in an automated way.
-So as reference KubeOne already have a default addon for storing the etcd snapshots at a S3 Location, see [Restic backup addon](https://docs.kubermatic.com/kubeone/master/examples/addons_backup).
+So as reference, KubeOne already have a default addon for storing the etcd snapshots at a S3 Location, see [Restic backup addon](https://docs.kubermatic.com/kubeone/master/examples/addons_backup).
 Now we want to adjust it to use our GCP Storage Bucket.

 The chapter folder already contains and template what have been adjusted to use GS bucket.
-If you compare the both files [`template.backups-restic.yaml`](./template.backups-restic.yaml) and [`backups-restic.yaml`](https://github.com/kubermatic/kubeone/raw/master/addons/backups-restic/backups-restic.yaml) you see that only minor adjustment has been needed.
+If you compare the both files [`template.backups-restic.yaml`](./template.backups-restic.yaml) and [`backups-restic.yaml`](https://github.com/kubermatic/kubeone/raw/master/addons/backups-restic/backups-restic.yaml), you see that only minor adjustment has been needed.
 For more details how to configure Restic, see the [Restic Documentation - Preparing a new repository - Google Cloud Storage](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html#google-cloud-storage).
 ![restic_yaml_diff_s3_vs_gs](../.images/restic_yaml_diff_s3_vs_gs.png)

 To prevent to manage Google Service Account credential secret, we can use the [KubeOne Addon Templating](https://docs.kubermatic.com/kubeone/master/guides/addons/#templating) and render the `.Credentials object` into a base64 encoded secret.
-At the KubeOne Go code we can see the data constant what get used for credential rendering [`pkg/credentials/credentials.go`](https://github.com/kubermatic/kubeone/blob/c824810769d4ce55b3cfdc560b46b6563c8c509e/pkg/credentials/credentials.go), in our case we use the `.Credentials.GOOGLE_CREDENTIALS` what is wrapped into the [`b64enc` sprig function](http://masterminds.github.io/sprig/encoding.html).
+At the KubeOne Go code, we can see the data constant what get used for credential rendering [`pkg/credentials/credentials.go`](https://github.com/kubermatic/kubeone/blob/c824810769d4ce55b3cfdc560b46b6563c8c509e/pkg/credentials/credentials.go).
+In our case, we use the `.Credentials.GOOGLE_CREDENTIALS` what is wrapped into the [`b64enc` sprig function](http://masterminds.github.io/sprig/encoding.html).

 Now let's copy the template and adjust the needed `<<TODO_xxxx>>` parameters to our lab environment: